Inist-CNRS/ezmaster/EZMASTERIZED.md

 * `configPath` must be where is located the configuration file used by your application.
 This file will be editable through the ezmaster's internal text editor
 * `configType` must be the mime-type used by your the configuration file of your application (**text** or **json**)
 * `dataPath` must be where data are stored by your application.
 This folder will be shared through file upload and webdav ezmaster systems.
-* `technicalInstance` flag should be set to true if this is a technical application not designed for end-users (ex: database).
+* `technicalApplication` flag should be set to true if this is a technical application not designed for end-users (ex: database).
 The instances flagged this way will be filtered by default in the instances list.

 ## Dockerfile example of ezmasterized applications